uclalawcovid19behindbars/custodial_mortality_project/README.md

     geom_bar(data = annual.rate, aes(x = Year, y = Rate), stat = 'identity') +
     facet_wrap(~ State)

-# Calculate monthly crude mortality rate for crosswalked facilities (N.B. only facilities with a 'UCLA.ID' variable will be included in this output and there is more facility information contained in raw files than summarized here.
+# Calculate monthly crude mortality rate for crosswalked facilities (N.B. only facilities with a 'CMP.ID' variable will be included in this output and there is more facility information contained in raw files than summarized here.
 Please see our `facility_data` repository for more details and context to the data used in these functions)
 facilities.monthly <- calculate_monthly_facility_rate()

-# Calculate annual crude mortality rate for crosswalked facilities (N.B. only facilities with a 'UCLA.ID' variable will be included in this output and there is more facility information contained in raw files than summarized here.
+# Calculate annual crude mortality rate for crosswalked facilities (N.B. only facilities with a 'CMP.ID' variable will be included in this output and there is more facility information contained in raw files than summarized here.
 Please see our `facility_data` repository for more details and context to the data used in these functions)
 facilities.annual <- calculate_annual_facility_rate()

 ```